-Fidelity Money Market fund invests in U.S. dollar-denominated money market securities of domestic and foreign issuers and repurchase agreements.
-Fidelity invests more than 25% of total assets in the financial services industries.
-The remaining are mutual funds.
-T Rowe Price New American Growth fund seeks to provide long-term capital growth.
+T Rowe Price All Cap Opportunities fund seeks to provide long-term capital growth.
 The fund invests primarily (at least 65% of its total assets) in common stocks of U.S. companies with the fastest growing or greatest growth potential.

 Dodge and Cox Income fund invests in high-quality bonds and investment-grade debt securities.
-Royce Opportunity Fund seeks long-term growth in capital and invests at 65% of its net assets in equity securities.
+Dimensional US Targeted Value Portfolio purchases a broad and diverse group of the readily marketable securities of U.S. small and mid-cap companies determined to be value stocks with higher profitability.
 Dodge and Cox International Fund seeks long-term growth of principal and income.
 The fund typically invests in medium-to- large well-established companies based on standards of the applicable market.
 Dimensional Emerging Markets seeks long-term capital appreciation and purchases a broad and diverse group of securities associated with emerging markets which may include frontier markets.
 Dimensional International Small Cap Value purchases securities of small, non-U.S. companies in countries with developed markets determined to be value stocks at the time of purchase.

 In addition, Janus Enterprise seeks long-term growth of capital investing primarily in common stocks selected for their growth potential, and normally invests at least 50% of its equity assets in medium-sized companies.
 Franklin Convertible Securities fund invests at least 80% of its net assets in convertible securities.
 Loomis Sayles Global fund invests at least 80% of its net assets in investment-grade fixed-income securities worldwide.
-Fidelity Balance seek income and capital growth consistent with reasonable growth.
+The Fidelity Balance fund seeks income and capital growth consistent with reasonable growth.
 Cohen & Steers Realty invests at least 80% in common stocks and equity securities issued by real estate companies.
 First Eagle Global Fund invests its assets primarily in common stocks of U.S. and foreign companies.
 Vanguard Selected Value Fund invests mainly in stocks of mid-size U.S. companies, choosing stocks considered undervalued.
 Vanguard Equity Income Fund typically invests in slower-growing, higher-yielding companies that are dedicated to consistently paying dividends.
 Vanguard High-Yield Corporate Fund invests in a diversified portfolio of medium- and lower-quality corporate bonds.
+Vanguard Wellington Fund invests in established medium-size and large companies as well as investment-grade corporate bonds.

 Investment Risk: The Plan's investments are subject to several types of risk.
-As of September 30, 2018, the Plan did not have any investments subject to custodial credit risk or concentration of credit risk.
+As of September 30, 2021, the Plan did not have any investments subject to custodial credit risk or concentration of credit risk.
 However, investment products are not FDIC insured; are not deposits or obligations of a bank; and involve investment risk, including possible loss of the principal amount invested.